-Contreras workshop, founded by Manuel Contreras in 1962, continued by his son Manuel Contreras the second until his passing in January 2011 and nowadays directed by the luthier José Antonio Lagunar and the guitarist Victoria Velasco, has a world-wide reputation in the Concert Guitar construction.
+Contreras workshop, founded by Manuel Contreras in 1962, continued by his son Manuel Contreras the second until his passing in January 2011 and nowadays directed by the guitarist Victoria Velasco together with the luthiers formed at the workshop during the last decades, has a world-wide reputation in the Concert Guitar construction.
 Its name has been associated during the last 50 years with the newest theories appeared about guitar construction.
 Professional guitar performers in all the world have found here and in our varied models, the answer to their musical needs.

 The top line Classical Concert Guitar models, always constructed in South American and African rosewood, combine four different systems of construction:

 Model 1st Special: based on the traditional system of construction of the Spanish Guitar.
 It was presented in 1962.

 Model Double Top: it combines the traditional system of construction regarding the harmonic top, with a second top placed on the guitar bottom, what provides a different nature of sound to the instrument.
 It was presented in 1974.

 Model 25th Anniversary: it is the result of many years of experiments.
 It incorporates to the already mentioned model "Double Top" a "Sounding Back Support" above the back of the guitar.
 This prevents the body of the performer from absorbing the instrument’s sound.
 It was presented in 1987.
 During the years, this model suffered an evolution up to the current 10th Anniversary model.

 Model 10th Anniversary: it is the most innovative guitar, regarding its design and materials, of all the concert models.
 It combines the newest theories of construction of the hamonic top with the placing of a "Sounding Back Support in the interior of the guitar.
 It was presented in 1998.